awsdocs/aws-config-developer-guide/doc_source/evaluate-config_components.md

   ],
   "compulsoryInputParameterDetails": {},
   "optionalInputParameterDetails": {
-    "minimumHealthyHostsFleetPercent": {
-      "type": "int",
-      "description": "Minimum percentage of healthy hosts fleet during deployment.
-Default value is set to 66 percent.", "defaultValue": "66"
-    },
-    "minimumHealthyHostsHostCount": {
+        "logTypes": {
-      "type": "int",
+            "type": "CSV",
-      "description": "Minimum number of healthy hosts in fleet during deployment.
-Default value is set to 1.", "defaultValue": "1"
+            "description": "Comma-separated list of logs that are enabled.
+Valid values are 'search', 'index', 'error'."
         }
     },
   "labels": [
-    "CodeDeploy"
+        "Elasticsearch",
+        "CloudWatch",
+        "Logs"
+    ],
+  "supportedEvaluationModes": [
+    {
+      "evaluationMode": "DETECTIVE"
+    },
+    {
+      "evaluationMode": "PROACTIVE"
+    }
   ]

 }
 ```

 ## Rule metadata<a name="evaluate-config_components_definitions"></a>

 **identifier**
 The rule identifier functions as the ID for an AWS Config managed rule\.
 Rule identifiers are written in ALL\_CAPS\_WITH\_UNDERSCORES\.
-For example, `CODEDEPLOY_EC2_MINIMUM_HEALTHY_HOSTS_CONFIGURED` is the rule identifier and `codedeploy-ec2-minimum-healthy-hosts-configured` is the rule name\.
+For example, `ELASTICSEARCH_LOGS_TO_CLOUDWATCH` is the rule identifier and `elasticsearch-logs-to-cloudwatch` is the rule name\.
 The rule identifier is used to identify a rule when [Creating AWS Config Managed Rules With AWS CloudFormation Templates](https://docs.aws.amazon.com/config/latest/developerguide/aws-config-managed-rules-cloudformation-templates.html) or when calling the [PutConfigRule](https://docs.aws.amazon.com/config/latest/APIReference/API_PutConfigRule.html) API\.
 For some rules, the rule identifier is different from the rule name\.
 For example, the rule identifier for `restricted-ssh` is `INCOMING_SSH_DISABLED`\.

 **defaultName**